 RUNNING TIME: 110 min

 Struggling actor Jake Scully loses his role as a vampire in a low-budget horror movie after his claustrophobia thwarts shooting.
-He returns home to discover his girlfriend cheating on him, so Scully is left without a place to stay.
+He returns home to discover his girlfriend cheating on him and is left without a place to stay.
 At a method acting class, he meets Sam, who says Jake can house-sit in his mansion in the Hollywood Hills.
 Sam is especially ecstatic about one feature: a female neighbour, Gloria Revelle, who erotically dances at a specific time each night.
 Sam has even set up a telescope, which Scully can’t resist using voyeuristically to watch her.
-One night, he sees Gloria being abused by a boyfriend and, when she goes shopping the next day, Scully decides to follow her, but someone else also seems to be watching and pursuing her….
+One night, he sees Gloria being abused by her husband and, when she goes shopping the next day, decides to follow her.
+However, someone else also seems to be watching and pursuing her….

-Though it’s a film that many fans of director Brian De Palma rate amongst their favourites, I’m not going to make any claims for Body Double to be amongst his best work such as Carrie, Dressed To Kill or Scarface.
-In many ways though, it’s almost the ultimate De Palma film, the film where all his obsessions, skill and faults [and yes, even I’ll admit he has them] are most easily on display.
-If you want to get an overview of the man’s work and neither want to see more than one film nor are bothered about seeing something that doesn’t have a few serious issues, Body Double is perhaps the one to see.
-Though he made the comedy Home Movies, Body Double is perhaps the first major De Palma film that he seems to have made primarily for himself and his fans, rather than for a mass audience.
-He would do this later on with Raising Cain, Femme Fatale and his latest work, Passion.
-Reduced to its basic level, it’s basically a combination of Rear Window and Vertigo, but with an ‘18’ certificate.
+The reputation of Body Double, which is probably the first of director Brian De Palma’s films [which went on to include Raising Cain, Femme Fatale and Passion] that he seems to have made primarily for himself and his fans rather than a mass audience, seems to have increased over the years since 1984 when it was critically savaged like no other De Palma film before and after – and this is talking about a filmmaker who was frequently hated on for things like his treatment of women [something which I think is nonsense though something tells me he would find it hard to make some of his movies in today’s Woke-obsessed Hollywood], his copying of Alfred Hitchcock, and his foregrounding of style over substance.
+Even though I’ve watched it more often than some of his better works, I’m not going to make any claims for it to be up there with the likes of Carrie, Dressed To Kill or Scarface.
+In many ways though, it’s the Ultimate De Palma film, the film where all his obsessions, skill and faults [I’m a fan but will still admit that he has them] are most easily on display.
+If you want to get an overview of the man’s work from just one film, Body Double is perhaps the one to see.
+In terms of plot it can be summed up as melding Rear Window and Vertigo, but with an ‘18’ certificate.
 The former had already influenced Sisters, and Obsession borrowed a bit from the latter.
-The difference here is that De Palma seems to be imitating himself imitating Hitchcock.
-What we see is a great filmmaker having a huge amount of fun, cheekily winking at the audience while getting away with stuff many others wouldn’t.
-It’s not as good as the two films it mostly borrows from, but it is a hugely entertaining, if extremely silly, suspense thriller rife with De Palma’s bravura style and filled with his sheer love of film-making.
+The difference here is that De Palma seems to be imitating himself more than he’s imitating Hitchcock – Dressed To Kill seems to be recalled too.
+What we have is a filmmaker having a huge amount of fun, cheekily winking at the audience while getting away with stuff many others wouldn’t even attempt.
+It’s not as good as most of its inspirations, but it is certainly a hugely entertaining, if extremely silly, suspense thriller rife with De Palma’s bravura style and filled with his sheer love of film-making.

-De Palma didn’t originally intend to direct the film.
-It was written by Robert Averich and the idea was for him to direct it with De Palma acting as producer.
-De Palma was more interested in directing a biopic of a rock star to be played by John Travolta and a film about the murder of American labour leader Joseph Yablonski whose death led to significant reforms in the union.
-These projects fell through so De Palma decided to make Body Double himself.
-He re-wrote much of the script and intended to include hardcore porn scenes and cast porn star Annette Haven as ‘Holly Body’, but Columbia nipped this in the bud.
-Tatum O’Neal, Jamie Lee Curtis, Carrie Fisher, Brooke Shields and Linda Hamilton all turned down the same role until Melanie Griffith came on board.
-Meanwhile Dennis Franz based his portrayal of ‘Rubin the Director’ on De Palma himself.
-Despite attracting some of the usual crap about De Palma degrading women, Body Double was a failure at the box office.
-In the UK, five seconds were cut from a scene where Holly tells Jake what she can’t ‘do’, and the end credits darkened slightly earlier to remove the sight of blood on a woman’s breasts [the BBFC always used to cut this because it supposedly encouraged rapists].
+The original script was written by Robert Averich, who was to direct with De Palma producing.
+De Palma was more interested in directing a biopic of a rock star to be played by John Travolta, and a film about the murder of American labour leader Joseph Yablonski whose death led to significant reforms in the union.
+These projects fell through so De Palma decided to direct Body Double himself.
+He re-wrote the script and intended to include hardcore porn footage and have porn star Annette Haven as ‘Holly Body’, but Columbia nipped this in the bud; real porn stars did still appear in some brief faked porn movie clips.
+Tatum O’Neal, Jamie Lee Curtis, Carrie Fisher, Brooke Shields and Linda Hamilton all turned down the same role until Melanie Griffith actually offered to do a screen test.
+Also auditioning were no less than three cinematographers who all had to show how beautiful they could light a set; Stephen H. Burum did best and became De Palma’s director of photography of choice.
+He had his work cut out for him because the Rodeo Collection shopping mall where some key scenes took place was very hard to light consistently.
+Burum ended up covering the mall with silk.
+Filming at an aquaduct proved similarly difficult, so it was recreated on a soundstage where a hole was actually dug in the floor.
+Dennis Franz based his portrayal of ‘Rubin the Director’ on De Palma himself and even wore the same clothes.
+Despite some controversy, Body Double was a box office failure.
+In the UK, five seconds were cut from a scene where Holly tells Jake what she can’t ‘do’, and the end credits darkened slightly earlier to remove the sight of blood on a woman’s breasts [the BBFC used to think it encouraged rapists].
 Bizarrely, Sky TV used to include the cut material but removed shots from the central murder scene.
-Of course it’s uncut now, though rumours still surface of uncut sex footage which I personally doubt are true.
+Rumours still surface of uncut sex footage.

 Body Double begins with a scene from a ‘film’ called Vampire’s Kiss [no relation to the Nicolas Cage film of the same title that came out a few years later], with actor Jake done up in glam rock garb.
-Jake’s claustrophobia [not vertigo, though the fear of heights is actually acrophobia, which then leads to vertigo, which is dizziness] prevents him from getting out of his coffin.
-He loses his job, girlfriend and home in quick succession, and, though he’s a little bland, star Craig Wasson actually does quite a good job of portraying an ordinary Hitchcock-style ‘everyman’ whom the audience can relate to.
-He soon becomes fascinated by the sexy neighbour who does a highly erotic dance routine every night, and though not really explicit, it’s rather erotic nonetheless and expertly backed up by a synthesiser and wordless female vocal music track from composer Pino Donaggio which screams Cheesy 80’s Erotic Thriller but which you probably won’t get out of your mind for weeks.
-The next half an hour is probably the best in the film, as Jake decides to follow this mysterious woman who seems to have an abusive husband, a lover and a creepy Indian [in the days before they were rightfully called Native Americans] following her around, in the process clearly becoming infatuated.
-De Palma turns a few minutes of a man following and spying on a woman into a dreamy ballet of movement and sensation, Donaggio’s music, rich with longing and every now and again becoming dark, being allowed to dominate the sound mix.
+The set is absurdly artificial even for a cheapie horror movie, the first sign that this film takes place in a somewhat skewed reality as well being one that gently mocks, as the camera pans down to a buried coffin.
+A few minutes later, a view of what turns out to be a backdrop being moved tells us that fakery will be a major subject.
+Jake snarls at the camera and is then struck with claustrophobia [not vertigo, though fear of heights is actually acrophobia] which prevents him from getting out of his coffin.
+He then loses his job, girlfriend and home in quick succession, and, though he’s a little bland, star Craig Wasson does a decent job of portraying an ordinary Hitchcock-style ‘everyman’ whom the audience can relate to.
+He soon becomes fascinated by the neighbour who does a sexy dance routine every night, and though not really explicit, it’s rather erotic nonetheless and expertly backed up by a synthesiser and wordless female vocal music track from composer Pino Donaggio which screams Cheesy ’80s Erotic Thriller but which you probably won’t get out of your mind for weeks.
+The next half an hour is probably the best in the film, as Jake decides to follow this mysterious woman who seems to have an abusive husband, a lover and a creepy Indian [in the days before they were rightfully called Native Americans] around, in the process becoming infatuated.
+De Palma turns a few minutes of a man following and spying on a woman in a shopping mall into a dreamy ballet of movement and sensation, of glass and looking, while Donaggio’s music is rich with longing yet every now and again becomes dark.

-The stand-out performance in the film is really by Melanie Griffith, even if, after we’ve seen her wearing very little throughout, she seems a bit awkward when eventually walking around fully clothed.
+The stand-out performance is by Melanie Griffith, even if, after we’ve seen her wearing very little throughout, she seems a bit awkward when eventually walking around fully clothed.
 She gives her character, porn star Holly Body, a wonderful mixture of child-like innocence and jaded experience.
-She’s kind of a male fantasy figure – someone you could take her round to meet your parents as well as have the best time ever with, but Griffith makes her quite believable.
-Stephen H. Burum’s cinematography is as graceful as usual and makes some striking use of colour towards the end, while I’ve already mentioned Donaggio’s fantastic score, a delirious melding of Bernard Herrmann with 80’s-style synth work.
+She’s obviously s kind of male fantasy figure – someone you could take her round to meet your parents as well as have the best time ever with – which may well have been inspired by Hitchcock telling Francois Truffaut in his extensive interview that “We’re after the drawing-room type, the real ladies, who become whores once they’re in the bedroom.”
+However, Griffith makes her quite believable and also shows the comic timing she’d soon put to good use elsewhere.
+Burum’s cinematography doesn’t include any of those bravura De Palma movie tracking shots but is still highly graceful, gives us shot after shot with impeccable framing, and makes some striking use of colour towards the end, while I’ve already mentioned Donaggio’s fantastic score which is probably too full-on for some modern viewers, but this was one of De Palma’s things; he’d make the music also tell the story and be very prominent in the sound mix.
+Here he incorporates synthesiser into his baroque scoring style.
 Body Double really is a weird one to totally nail.
-It occasionally flirts with sophistication like a bit of satire on show business, yet probably explores its director’s favourite theme of voyeurism more than any of his others.
-It’s self-consciously trashy and in a way feels stuck in the time it was made in, but is so ripe with Pure Cinema that certain bits could be shown to film students in how to construct a certain kind of scene.
-It’s Pure De Palma.
+It occasionally flirts with satire, yet seems to prefer being self-consciously trashy.
+It probably explores its director’s favourite theme of voyeurism more than any of his others, though never truly delves into it.
+In a way it feels stuck in the time it was made in more than any other De Palma, but is so ripe with Pure Cinema that certain bits could be shown to film students in how to construct a scene.
+It’s the Ultimate De Palma Film.